 ACTOR Born and raised in Colorado, the middle child on my mom's side, the youngest on my dad's.
 I spent a lot of my time wishing I were a dog, doing puzzles, obsessing over Harry Potter and making terrible music videos and movies with my siblings.
 I could take a nap anywhere.
 Anywhere.
 My favorite spot was on our coffee table.
 I love making up wacky characters and talking in different dialects (one day I will master Moira Rose).
 All of my family vacation memories consist of horrible sunburns and my parents taking turns doing indoor activities with me.
 This set me up for a solid self-deprecating sense of humor, fluency in sarcasm, a sharp wit and very little dignity.

-She joined Thespian Troupe 5450 in high school and spent a summer at the National High School Institute’s Theatre Cherubs program.
-Her passion for the work and for the communities that form around it led her to the acting program at University of Northern Colorado, where she earned her B.A.
+I joined Thespian Troupe 5450 in high school and spent a summer at the National High School Institute’s Theatre Cherubs program.
+My passion for the work and for the communities that form around it led me to the acting program at University of Northern Colorado, where I earned my B.A.

 Want to make some art?
 Use the contact info or form below to get in touch!